-- Enter a valid email address into the "Send daily CDR report to" field, and click the "Try" button.
+- Enter a valid email address into the "Send daily CDR report to" field, and hit "Try".
 You will receive an email from the system.

 - You can also click the Test button in the Email Setup section to send a test Email to an administrator.